Our Scrappage, Recycling and Car Blog

 For some years, the part-worn tyre has been a popular alternative to the (now largely extinct) remoulded tyre, which involved recladding a worn-out tyre with new rubber.
 In contrast, a part-worn tyre is simply a tyre which has previously been used on another vehicle.
 These are often taken from a vehicle before it is scrapped, if the tyres are deemed roadworthy and valuable enough to be salvaged.

-Why buy part-worn tyres?
+Should I buy new or part-worn tyres?

 Are used tyres safe?